Meet Our Team

 Nurse Practitioner

-Charleen Jacobs is an Adult Nurse Practitioner with more than 15 years of nursing experience that includes caring for patients with sickle cell disease.
-Ms. Jacobs works to ensure that patients with sickle cell disease have access to effective, equitable, evidence-based care throughout the Mount Sinai Health System.
-She is pursuing a PhD and is interested in research that will improve the quality of life and reduce barriers to care for patients with sickle cell disease.
+Charleen Jacobs is PhD-prepared Adult Nurse Practitioner with nearly two decades years of nursing experience.
+She has worked with people with sickle cell disease since 2015.
+Charleen joined the team in 2017 and works to ensure that patients with sickle cell disease have access to effective, equitable, evidence-based care throughout the Mount Sinai Health System.
+She is interested in research that will improve patient’s quality of life and aims to reduce barriers to accessing care for those affected by sickle cell disease.

 Brittany McCrary, MS, AGNP-BC, RN-BC